skipvcs/Cyber-Attack-Project/README.md

 <br />

-<h2>Description of files</h2>
+<h2>Attached files</h2>

 - These are the actual step by step actions I took in each of the tasks (1 - 11) to complete the project from beginning to end.
 - These are not instructions but the actual steps I took.
-Doing screen shots as I went along.
+Doing screen shots as I went along to be able to show my work and create something I can use in the future for reference.